gnss-sdr/geniuss-place/_sp-blocks/07-acquisition.md

 ### Implementation: `Galileo_E1_PCPS_Ambiguous_Acquisition`

-This implementation permits the configuration of the shape of the local replica $$ d[n] $$, allowing for simplifications that reduce the computational load.
+This implementation permits the configuration of the shape of the local replica $$ d[k] $$, allowing for simplifications that reduce the computational load.
 As shown in the figure
 [below]({{ "/docs/sp-blocks/acquisition/#fig:Rxd" | relative_url }}), in narrowband receivers the CBOC waveform can be substituted by a sinBOC modulation with very small performance penalty[^Lohan11].
 For the E1B signal component, the reference signals available in this